-Jeopardy! contestant dies before show airs
+'Jeopardy!' contestant dies after win streak

 Stowell wanted winnings to go to cancer charities

-"I ask because I just found out that I don't have too much longer to live.
-The doctor's best guess is about six months," Stowell wrote.

-"If there is the chance that I'd be able to still tape episodes of 'Jeopardy!' if I were selected, I'd like to do that and donate any winnings to ... charities involved in cancer research."
+"If there is the chance that I'd be able to still tape episodes of 'Jeopardy!' if I were selected, I'd like to do that and donate any winnings to ... charities involved in cancer research," Stowell wrote.

-Show staff told Stowell to attend her Oklahoma City audition as scheduled.
-They said that, if she was selected to compete, they would book her appearance as soon as possible.
-She was selected and show producers kept their word, scheduling the taping of her appearance three weeks after the audition on August 31.

 Stowell had been concerned that even if she passed the in-person test, the show would not be able to schedule her in the short amount of time she had left.